vidyasonawane/RahulMahale.io/content/blogs/Installing-and-configuring-chef-server.md

 now login and first change the admin password

-now there you can see your chef-server dashboard and all other tabs you can browse nodes,clients,roles etc.
+now there you can see your chef-server dashboard and all other tabs you can browse nodes, clients, roles etc.

 So we are not yet done we didn’t do any useful work using chef-server!

-So lets create an ec2 Instance but before that we need to install some gems
+So let's create an ec2 Instance but before that, we need to install some gems

 `gem install chef`